dmwm/tutorials/environ/rpm-dev.rst

 to complete, or change RPMs to build out of your repository on github, then submit a new deployment request to the standard CMSDIST ticket for the next pre-production deployment.

-**Most importantly of all, at no point in the process do you need to wait for someone else to complete development or testing.** There are other reasons you need to synchronise with other developers, but you *never* need to wait on others to complete development cycle all the way down to deploying RPMs with standard deployment recipes, and test your servers with whatever test suite you have.

 When you have the process sorted out, you should typically spend ~75% of all your development time purely in the patch cycle, without bothering